Karl-Ryan0/Portfolio-5/README.md

 * Upon getting an error that seemed to cycle between TypeError and UnboundLocalError I had to completely remove the cart - checkout apps and start fresh several times.
 * Checkout would not pass the cart contents to the payment page.
 This was resolved by updating the method to pull from session data.
 * Incorrect information was passed to the success page.
 This was resolved by changing the template to reflect the changes made above.
 * Guest users were unable to check out, instead getting an AttributeError 'NoneType' object has no attribute 'email'.
+The issue was I was attempting to create an instance of the order model and pass email, but there was no user being assocuated with the order.
+The code was attempting to access this information from the shipping address.
+Code needed to be updated to handle situations where order.user was None so that guests can check out.

 #### Cosmetics
 * Anywhere using a form would automatically inherit from bootstrap, this was evident when there was only one button, for example 'log out' or 'add to cart'.
 Custom CSS styling was nesessary.